 - Michael Nielsen’s article about Anki.
 If you want to learn anything, I can’t recommend Anki enough.
 This is arguably the most valuable tool I acquired during this time.

 What is an MLE interview

 An MLE interview is mainly comprised of three types of questions:

 - ML Design

 Each one can be prepared for separately.
 I’ll go through them in order.

 The classic algorithmic coding question will be asked at almost any tech company for software roles.
 There are several ways to prepare: understand core concepts, solve problems, and do mock interviews.
 Do all of the above.

 Learn these core concepts and supplement what you don’t understand with a textbook.

-I went a bit overkill this time; for kicks I read Skiena’s Algorithm Design Manual cover to cover.
+A decent textbook to read is Skiena’s Algorithm Design Manual.
 While I think the book is not the most comprehensive, the informal way Skiena writes is refreshing.
 My favorite chapters were on Combinatorial Search and Dynamic Programming, providing the most intuitive explanations I’ve seen on these topics.
-Reading an entire textbook is not required however :).
+Reading an entire textbook is not required however.